programmfabrik/fylr-plugin-sequence/README.md

 * **integer** field:
     * this field stores the latest used **sequential number**
     * it should have a `NOT NULL` constraint, so no sequence object without a number can exist
+    * it must **not** have a `UNIQUE` constraint, because the sequential number could collide with other unrelated sequences

 ## Base Configuration